anikthaku/MODEM/README.md

 1. Make changes to image locations if needed and run `python data_collection.py` to store the images for training the model.
 2. Choose either `Monument_CNN_TransferLearn.ipynb` or `Monument_CNN.ipynb` and run.

+## __LICENSE__
+---
++ This repository has no open-source license.
++ You can't modify or redistribute the code without explicit permission.
+However, you are allowed to run the code for private/educational use only.
++ According to terms and conditions of GitHub, in absence of any open source license, every user has the right to view and fork any public repository only.